-- (4) Upon request or on its own initiative, provide enforcement advice and information regarding any FMP to any committee, team, board/section, or advisory panel in order to carry out activities under this Section. - (m) Management and Science Committee.
+(4) Upon request or on its own initiative, provide enforcement advice and information regarding any FMP to any committee, team, board/section, or advisory panel in order to carry out activities under this Section.

+(m) Management and Science Committee.
 The Management and Science Committee (MSC) is a standing committee appointed by the Commission.
 MSC carries out assignments at the specific request of the Commission, Executive Committee, or the ISFMP Policy Board, and generally provides advice to these bodies concerning fisheries management and the science of coastal marine fisheries.
 MSC is comprised of one representative from each member state, the NOAA Fisheries Greater Atlantic and Southeast Regional Offices, and the U.S. Fish and Wildlife Service's Regions 4 and 5 who possess scientific as well as management and administrative expertise.
-Among its duties for the Commission, MSC shall: - (1) Serve as the senior review body of the Commission, Executive Committee, and ISFMP Policy Board; - (2) Provide oversight to the Commission's Stock Assessment Peer Review Process; - (3) Upon request of the ISFMP Policy Board for any management board/section, review and provide advice on species specific issues; - (4) Evaluate the state of the science of species interactions and provide guidance to fisheries managers on multispecies and ecosystem issues.
-Evaluations and/or recommendations should focus on modifying the single-species approach in development of Commission FMPs and/or stock assessments; - (5) Evaluate and provide advice on cross-species issues and including, but not limited to tagging, invasive species and exotics, fish health and protected species issues; and - (6) Coordinate Commission technical and scientific workshops and seminars, when requested. - (n) Committee on Economics and Social Sciences.
-The Committee on Economics and Social Sciences (CESS) is a standing Commission committee.
-CESS members of the Committee shall be appointed at the discretion of the Chair of the Commission.
-The membership should consist of one representative from each member state, two representatives from NOAA Fisheries headquarters (one economist and one social scientist), one representative each from NOAA Fisheries Greater Atlantic and Southeast Regional Offices, one representative each from the Atlantic Coast Regional Fishery Management Councils, and one representative from the U.S. Fish and Wildlife Service.
+Among its duties for the Commission, MSC shall:

+(1) Serve as the senior review body of the Commission, Executive Committee, and ISFMP Policy Board;

+(2) Provide oversight to the Commission's Stock Assessment Peer Review Process;

+(3) Upon request of the ISFMP Policy Board for any management board/section, review and provide advice on species specific issues;

+(4) Evaluate the state of the science of species interactions and provide guidance to fisheries managers on multispecies and ecosystem issues.
+Evaluations and/or recommendations should focus on modifying the single-species approach in development of Commission FMPs and/or stock assessments;

+(5) Evaluate and provide advice on cross-species issues and including, but not limited to tagging, invasive species and exotics, fish health and protected species issues; and

+(6) Coordinate Commission technical and scientific workshops and seminars, when requested.

+(n) Committee on Economics and Social Sciences.
+The Committee on Economics and Social Sciences (CESS) is a standing Commission committee appointed at the discretion of the Chair of the Commission.
+Committee membership should consist of a balance of economists and other social scientists knowledgeable about fisheries issues in their regions, preferably distributed geographically to provide coastwide representation.
+Members can be nominated in two ways: (1) by member states and (2) through a widespread solicitation issued by Commission staff.
+Membership can consist of up to twenty individuals.